 “If you book a tour or you book a cruise — those two in particular — if you’re going to lose all your money regardless of why you can’t come, then you need to get insurance,” Clark says.

-Cases when you may not need travel insurance include when your trip consists of flights and hotel stays that are fully refundable, or if the cost of making changes to your itinerary is less than it would cost to re-book your trip.
+- The cost of making changes to your itinerary is less than it would cost to re-book your trip.

-- Hurricane or natural disaster strikes destination
+- Hurricane or natural disaster

 - Bankruptcy or financial default of travel company

-- Death or hospitalization of destination host
+- Death or hospitalization of the destination host

 - Jury duty, a required court appearance, or military redeployment